kwonus/Quelle-Obsolete/Clarity-Syntax.md

 *find* beginning God + *find* word flesh

 Just to be clear, if you wanted to find the word "find", the verb is no longer optional.
-You be required to be explicit as as folows:
+You be required to be explicit as as follows:

 *find* find